BlakeOne/ComfyUI-CustomScheduler/README.md

-# ComfyUI-CustomScheduler
+# ComfyUI CustomScheduler
-Simple node to set the sigmas values directly
+Simple node to set the sigma values directly